decaporg/decap-cms/packages/decap-cms-lib-analytics/README.md

 # Lib Analytics

-Shared classes and types to handle analytics pageviews
+Shared classes and types to handle analytics metrics